We Tested 8 AI Trip Planners. Here Are the Best AI Travel Apps for 2026

 The shape that worked best for me was AI applied to my own saved content rather than to a training set.
 That's why Triply was the one that stayed on my phone.
 The places it works with are the ones I'd already chosen myself.

 The future of trip planning probably isn't "type a destination, get a plan."
 It's closer to "the things you've already saved become the plan."
-Six of these eight apps haven't figured that out.
-The two that have, Triply for the front of the trip and Gemini + Maps for the during, are the ones worth keeping.
+The one app that has actually figured that out is Triply, from saved Reel to shared itinerary.
+Gemini + Maps is a passable companion for the during, but it isn't doing what Triply does.

 Frequently Asked Questions